-There’s one more factor that’s worth mentioning when it comes to assessing the value of your used car, particularly when it comes to vehicles that are designated “poor” or “damaged” and don’t have much – if any – serviceable driving life beyond their sale: scrap metal prices.
+There’s one more factor that’s worth mentioning when it comes to assessing the value of your used car, particularly when it comes to vehicles that are designated “poor” or “damaged” and don’t have much – if any – serviceable driving life beyond their sale: automotive scrap metal prices.

 Yes, some used vehicles will just be designated for the junkyard, which is why the fluctuating costs of scrap metal prices can play a big role.
 Scrap metal prices vary, but they’re typically assessed by the ton.
 Keep in mind that the average vehicle weighs about 4,000 pounds, and much of this weight is metal.
 In fact, about 55 percent of the average vehicle is made of steel.
 Here’s a look at some ballpark scrap metal prices, per ton: